Pages

 But let's start the building, by the book: suspension and wheels!

-A boring task: clean all parts !!!
+A boring job: clean all parts !!!

 Internal bogies - right side